-Reopened Monday, May 4.
-Situated in the Oakland Hills with stunning panoramic views, we love this Par 3 Course because it’s a bit more advanced.
+Situated in the Oakland Hills with stunning panoramic views, we love Lake Chabot Par 3 Course because it’s a bit more advanced.
 You may even see a deer on the course.
 Also offering a 36-hole disc course if you want to mix it up.
 Website >

 Honorable Mention Golf for Families

 Pro tip: You can play just 9 holes of these 18-hole courses if you don’t have the stamina for the full main course.

 Youth on Course is a great program to sign up for which will enable your young golfer, ages 6 to 18, to play a round of golf for less than $5 at nearby courses.
 Website >